zac-perry/C2LLVM/README.md

     - Takes a semantic records (produced by cexpr routine)
 - Expecting a branch instr
 - successor - blocks you can go to in a branch (different places to jump to)

+##### Input 2 TODO

+- genstring done?
+    - Was calling with weird arguments, just pass string and its good now.
+- exprs now
+    - One issue i rant into: wasn't going to the end of the list before adding new args
+    - As a result, a ton of them get overwritten
+    - Fixed, just loop to the end (linked list) fasion, add there.
+- call now
+    - Look up the function in the lookup table to ensure it exists before calling
+    - get the function, add all args for it to a vector, then make a new node, with the LLVM function CreateCall()